hallidayz/Grounded/INSTALLATION_GUIDE.md

 2. **Add to Home Screen**:
    - Tap the **Share button** (square with arrow) at the bottom
    - Scroll down and tap **"Add to Home Screen"**
-   - Edit the name if desired (default: "InnerCompass")
+   - Edit the name if desired (default: "Grounded")
    - Tap **"Add"** in the top right

 3. **Launch the app**:
-   - Find the InnerCompass icon on your home screen
+   - Find the Grounded icon on your home screen
    - Tap to open (it will run in standalone mode)

 ### iOS Notes: